 Martin Luther’s Highway to Heaven

-Romans 1:16-17It is a mark of our changing times that many people have only a vague idea who Martin Luther is.
+It is a mark of our changing times that many people have only a vague idea who Martin Luther is.
 We know he was a religious leader who managed somehow to get a whole denomination named after himself.
-And some of us are probably aware that Martin Luther had something to do with the Protestant Reformation.
-The musicians among us are certainly aware that it was Martin Luther who penned the words to the famous hymn A Mighty Fortress is Our God.
-But that’s about it.
+Some of us are aware that Martin Luther had something to do with the Protestant Reformation.
+Music lovers know that Luther penned the words to the famous hymn, “A Mighty Fortress is Our God.”

 The True Treasure of the Church